vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 In the cycle of _karma_, a_vidyā_ and others[^19] which succeed one another, as in the revolution of a wheel, in the varied streams of _Samsāra_ peculiar to each individual and beginning from time immemorial, all systems of religious thought declare that, when the proper time comes, there is varied fruition resulting from past _karma_.
 At the time of this fruition, the Lord, who is the first _ācārya_ , finds his opportunity, catches the _Jīva_   and bestows His grace on him.
 Sach _Jīva_s are indeed rare and they become the repositories of all forms of wealth (like discrimination and freedom from desires) extending up to the sovereignty enjoyed by the freed souls in _mokṣa_  (viz, the enjoyment of _Bhagavān_ and service to Him).

+[^19]:
+The word ‘others’ refers to_ vāsana_s or impressions left in the mind in previous births, _ruci_ or tastes and aptitudes and _prakṛti sambandha_ or association with matter.